WDee/Treesist-TB/README.md

 # Installation
 The modified decision tree requires adjusting the default sklearn decision tree. the following steps are needed.
 1. Copy the five files from the directory "new_splitter".
 2. Create an activate a new virtual environment following the code steps as per below

-`conda create --name py3 python=3.6 ipykernel jupyter anaconda scipy graphviz pydotplus python-graphviz cython gxx_linux-64 `conda activate py3
+`conda create --name py3 python=3.6 ipykernel jupyter anaconda scipy graphviz pydotplus python-graphviz cython gxx_linux-64' `conda activate py3'
-`ipython kernel install --name py3 --user
+`ipython kernel install --name py3 --user'
-`conda install gxx_linux-64
+`conda install gxx_linux-64'
-`export PATH=$PATH:/#enteryourpath#/anaconda2/envs/py3/bin
+`export PATH=$PATH:/#enteryourpath#/anaconda2/envs/py3/bin'

 It migth be needed to find and subsequently rename the quad_tree files, e.g. approximately as per below (after locating and going to the right directory): mv _quad_tree.pxd quad_tree.pxd